montoyamoraga/apuntes-doctorado-artes-y-humanidades/semestre-02/traduccion-intersemiotica/clase-02/README.md

 facts are never just facts, objects are never just objects, concepts are never just concepts.
 Facts, objects and concepts acquire meaning only within a semiotic framework, a certain way of looking at the world, a certain ideology - andré lefevere, traducción

+christiane nord: what is being translated?

+peter fawcett: what is taken into consideration and what is rejected?

+christiane nord: who undertakes the translation?

+peter fawcett: who controls the production of the translation?

+christiane nord: tho whom is the translation addressed?

+peter fawcett: who gets access to foreign material and to whom is denied?

+christiane nord: how is that material translated?

+peter fawcett: what is omitted, added or altered in order to control the message?

 ## apuntes sobre lectura de texto 1